blocks-dao/blocks-verification-module/readme.md

-# BLOCKS Metadata Module
+# BLOCKS Verification Module

 This proof of concept application creates a unique hash for uploaded files.
 This hash is stored in local storage and immutably on BLOCKS.
 The hashes can be compared to determine authenticity or modifications to a file.

-# Use Cases for BLOCKS Metadata Transactions
+# Use Cases for BLOCKS Verification Tools

 - Data security and verification tools
 - Immutable data storage